 - Wrist pain or syndromes including Carpal Tunnel

 - Increased risk of cardiovascular disease, diabetes, and metabolic disorders

 Yoga helps to relieve even severe physical pain.
 And crucially, it’s an effective preventative tool to ensure that team members never have to experience work related pain at all.

 As well as being very good for the people in question, this also adds value to the company.
 It means less sick days, higher productivity, and a more vibrant and energetic workforce.

 Yoga helps to manage work fatigue

-Studies show that sitting for more than 5 hours at a time has a similar negative impact on health as smoking 5 packs of cigarettes.
+By now, everyone has heard that sitting is the new smoking—sitting for more than five hours at a time has a similar negative impact on health as smoking five packs of cigarettes.
 Our bodies are made to be moving; we are not built to sit on chairs all day.

 Yoga is amazing for stress

 What do people complain about most often when it comes to their office life?